ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Secreted_Protein_Prediction_with_SignalP_and_TMHMM.md

 ```

 ### Create feature lists for each mRNA
 I always create a excel chart for each feature of a gene, so it is nice to have a tabular list of gene name "\t" feature.
-In this case I have the Signalp 6 secretion score and the number of transmembrane domains after the signal peptide is cleaved from the protein.
 ```
-#Signalp scores for those that are secreted
+#Signalp scores for proteins that are secreted
  less Signalp6_out/prediction_results.txt |awk '$2=="SP" {print $2"\t"$4}' >signalp6Scores.tab

 #Number of transmembrane domains in each secreted protein